Benjamin Sheares: 1970 presidential election

-Then-Prime Minister Lee Kuan Yew (pictured) was a supporter of Sheares' election to the presidency at all three presidential elections.
+Prime minister Lee Kuan Yew (pictured) was a supporter of Sheares' election to the presidency at all three presidential elections.

-Following the death of incumbent president Yusof Ishak, six people – Yeoh Ghim Seng, Othman Wok, Wee Chong Jin, Ismail bin Abdul, Punch Coomaraswamy, and A. P. Rajah – were considered to be the most likely candidates for the role in November 1970, given that the president was elected on by Parliament instead of by popular vote.
-At the 1970 presidential election, then-Prime Minister Lee Kuan Yew nominated Sheares to become president and he became the second president of Singapore on 2 January 1971 after he was sworn in, following a unanimous agreement by Parliament.
+Following the death of incumbent president Yusof Ishak, six people – Yeoh Ghim Seng, Othman Wok, Wee Chong Jin, Ismail bin Abdul, Punch Coomaraswamy, and A. P. Rajah – were considered to be the most likely candidates for the role in November 1970.
+The president was elected by Parliament instead of by popular vote.
+At the 1970 presidential election, then-prime minister Lee Kuan Yew nominated Sheares to become president and he became the second president of Singapore on 2 January 1971 after he was sworn in, following a unanimous agreement by Parliament.
 His mother was 91 years old when she learnt that her son had become the president of Singapore.
 Just two weeks before she died, she said "God has blessed Bennie especially after the way he looked after us and me."

 Speculation on why Sheares was chosen to become the president include that he was non-partisan, as he was not a part of any political party, or that he was from a minority race in Singapore, to show the equality in the then-mostly Chinese dominated government.
 The Far Eastern Economic Review stated in a 1971 issue that Sheares was largely chosen due to his profession and success, along with showing diversity in the government.
 After the 1959 general election, where the People's Action Party (PAP) won in a landslide victory, the PAP was critical of the medical profession and the university due to their "flaccid anti-colonialism".
 Sheares' appointment to the presidency served as a symbol of unity between the government and academics.